dilyabareeva/quanda/README.md

 While accounting for different evaluation strategies, Quanda also strives to provide a unifying interface for most prominent TDA methods.

+### Library Features

+- **Unified TDA Interface**: Quanda provides a unified interface for various TDA methods, allowing users to easily switch between different methods.
+- **Metrics**: Quanda provides a set of metrics to evaluate the effectiveness of TDA methods.
+These metrics are based on the latest research in the field.
+- **Benchmarking**: Quanda provides a benchmarking tool to evaluate the performance of TDA methods on a given model, dataset and problem.
+As many TDA evaluation methods require access to ground truth, our benchmarking tools allow to generate a controlled setting with ground truth, and then compare the performance of different TDA methods on this setting.

+### Supported TDA Methods

+TODO: table with links to original implementations

 ### Metrics

 - **Identical Class / Identical Subclass** ([Hanawa et al., 2021](https://openreview.net/forum?id=9uvhpyQwzM_)): Measures the proportion of identical classes or subclasses in the top-1 training samples over the test dataset.
 If the attributions are based on similarity, they are expected to be predictive of the class of the test datapoint, as well as different subclasses under a single label.